virajpwr/code_challenge/README.md

 ### The following steps were taken to build the model:

 1. Build a baseline model on the selected features.
 Multiple regression model was used as the baseline model.
-2. Perform hyperparameter tuning on random forest model using random search cv.
+2. Perform hyperparameter tuning on random forest model using randomized search CV.
 3. Build Random forest model on best parameters from random search cv.
 4. Build XGBoost model.